-Daikin gives free access to R32 patents
+Daikin gives free access to R32 patents10th September 2015

 The patents on the production of R32 have already expired, but Daikin holds a large number of patents governing the use of the lower GWP refrigerant in air conditioning systems.
 The emerging markets already have free access to these patents, and now, in an unprecedented move, Daikin is offering companies worldwide similar free access to 93 separate R32 patents.